ibexa/documentation-developer/docs/administration/back_office/back_office_elements/extending_thumbnails.md

 ## Other fields as thumbnails

-Any field type can generate a thumbnail, e.g.:
+Any field type can generate a thumbnail, for example:

 - DateAndTime (`ezdatetime`) - you can add a mini calendar thumbnail for Appointment content type and on the day of the appointment a clock thumbnail with a specific time when it takes place
 - TextBlock (`eztext`) -  you can add a first letter of the text block that is inside